July 13-14, 2009

 - Survey existing and functioning open-source, non-proprietary EHR systems in the public domain and assess how to make these systems compatible and interoperable with electronic data capture systems in community-based treatment and/or clinical trial research settings.
 Utilize a multidisciplinary approach with feedback from various stakeholders to ensure buy-in from clinicians, researchers, patients, payers, billing staff, administrators, policy makers, etc. Remember to provide flexibility in the design of EHRs so they may be modified to meet treatment and state agency needs.

 - Solicit help of the National Association of State Mental Health Program Directors (NASMHPD) that has a wealth of state data regarding behavioral health agencies and delivery services to establish contacts with stakeholders who may be interested in promoting EHR adoption and implementation in community-based behavioral health treatment programs.
 Solicit the help of Regional Health Information Organizations (RHIOs), multi-stakeholder organizations and workgroups offering expertise and experience on strategies for effectively fostering, implementing health information exchange with integrated compatible clinical data standards across regional networks.

 - Inform clinicians, other interested stakeholders and promote knowledge of the Medicare Payment Incentives for eligible professionals who are meaningful EHR users, as stipulated in the Health Information Technology for Economic and Clinical Health Act (or the HITECH Act) of ARRA.
-See: Centers for Medicare and Medicaid Services or Health IT (HHS web sites) for details.
+See: Health IT (HHS web sites) for details.

 Participant list (PDF Format, 220kb)